• Skip to main content

 • Blend together all meat topping ingredients other than the ground meat.
 You could also use a food processor if you have one.
 Then add in the ground beef.
 Set aside.

-80 g bacon, 4 tomatoes, 1 handful chopped, fresh parsley, 4 pepperoncini peppers, 3 sweet peppers, 1 red, orange or yellow sweet pepper, 3 teaspoon salt, 2 teaspoon pepper, 3 teaspoon paprika powder, ½ teaspoon cumin, ½ teaspoon dried oregano, 750 g ground beef
+80 grams bacon, 4 tomatoes, 1 handful chopped, fresh parsley, 4 pepperoncini peppers, 3 sweet peppers, 1 red, orange or yellow sweet pepper, 3 teaspoons salt, 2 teaspoons pepper, 3 teaspoons paprika powder, ½ teaspoon cumin, ½ teaspoon dried oregano, 750 grams ground beef

 Prepare Other Toppings